timescale/docs/cloud/multi-factor-authentication.md

 <highlight type="warning">
-If you lose access to the mobile device you use for multi-factor authentication, you cannot sign in to your TimescaleDB Cloud account.
+If you lose access to the mobile device you use for multi-factor authentication, and you do not have access to your recovery codes, you cannot sign in to your TimescaleDB Cloud account.
 To regain access to your account, on the login screen, click `Forgot password?` and follow the step to reset your password.
 When you have regained access to your account, reconfigure multi-factor authentication.